floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Cases are Heard by Florida Juvenile Courts?

-Juvenile status offenses refer to those which, if committed as an adult, will not warrant legal action.
-Some of them are:
+Juvenile status offenses refer to acts that, if committed by adults, do not result in legal consequences.
+Some of them may include:

 Who is Eligible to View Juvenile Records in Florida

 According to Florida state laws on confidentiality, juvenile records are not available as regular public records.
-Based on this law, the following persons can view Juvenile Records in the state:
+Based on this law, the following persons may view Juvenile Records in the state:

 How to Find Juvenile Records in Florida